alfarnedo/Scientific-Articles-Classifier/README.md

 5. year: Year of publication.
 6. is_cord19: binary tag (0 or 1) identifying whether the article is related to COVID-19.

+At the beginning of the code, in the "Import file ". csv" and Implemented Functions" section is the link where to download the file '.csv' with the "dataset".

 ## FILES
 This project has the following folder distribution:
   * Readme.md, the file you are currently reading.
   * •	src/ ScientificArticlesClassifier:
       * code --> In this folder is the file .ipynb with the code explained.
-      * data --> In this folder is the file .csv with the "dataset".